Improved bounds on heavy quark electric dipole moments

 Solving Eq.~\eqref{eq:RGE} by adding this contribution, the evolution of the charm and bottom chromo-EDMs read

 where we have taken $M_{\text{NP}}\sim 1\:$TeV as the scale of NP.
 In this result, we have neglected the mixing of the Weinberg operator into the chromo-EDM due to the very strong bounds on $\omega$ from constraints on the neutron EDM~\cite{Pospelov:2005pr,Baker:2006ts}.
-The mixing of \dtildeq into itself, described by the second piece of Eqs.~\eqref{eq:cCEDMmixing} and \eqref{eq:bCEDMmixing}, has leading contributions from pure QCD corrections, then corrections of \cOale can be safely neglected.
+The mixing of \dtildeq into itself, described by the second term on the right-hand side of Eqs.~\eqref{eq:cCEDMmixing} and \eqref{eq:bCEDMmixing}, has leading contributions from pure QCD corrections, then corrections of \cOale can be safely neglected.

 Using the bounds on the chromo-EDMs at the low scales quoted in Eq.~\eqref{eq:bounddtildeq}, the parameter space on the \dtildeq-\dq plane is constrained as shown in Figure \ref{fig:cEDMvsEDM}.
 Strong fine-tuned cancellations between the two pieces of Eqs.~\eqref{eq:cCEDMmixing} and \eqref{eq:bCEDMmixing} result in an allowed region extending along a straight line which is unlikely to be realised in NP models.